 Every solution has variables affecting its costs, due to operational work they include and the value they provide.
 But how much market research studies costs?

 Statisticians have their terminology, just like marketers, finance people, entrepreneurs and economics professionals.
-There is also one area that includes lots of keywords we’re not very used to, which is the Market Research area.
-I understand the fear new entrants are facing when they’re making a basic overview on the internet, which creates an outlook that “Market Research is Expensive.”
+There is also one area that includes lots of keywords we’re not very familiar with, which is the Market Research area.
+I understand the fear new entrants are facing when they’re making a basic search on the internet, which creates an outlook that “Market Research is Expensive.”

 But the thing is, it’s not.

-To make you convinced on my idea, I want to explain the ways you can do your market research and options that affect the cost of that process.
+To make you convinced on this, I want to explain the ways you can do your market research and options that affect the cost of this process.
 I’ve answered this question without pictures on Quora, you can read it here.

 Five main cost affecting elements are; research objective, methodology, target audience, speed, and service provider.
-Let’s go over the details on these five elements.
+Let’s go over the details of these five elements.

 a.
 Define Your Research Objective